Imagine this. It is the first week of January 2026.

 This is the secret weapon of the Borsa Italiana BTP.
 In Italy, taxes on financial gains can be heavy—usually 26% for stocks, bank accounts, and corporate bonds.

-Let’s do the math.
-If you earn €1,000 in interest from a corporate bond, the government takes €260.
-You keep €740.
-If you earn €1,000 in interest from a BTP, the government takes only €125.
+If you earn that same €1,000 in interest from a Borsa Italiana BTP, the government takes only €125.
 You keep €875.

-That is an instant, guaranteed gain of over €100 just by choosing the right instrument.
+The Bottom Line: That is an instant, guaranteed gain of over €135 just by choosing the right instrument.
 Over ten years, that tax difference alone can add up to a small car or a significant home renovation.
+Why pay more tax than you legally have to?

 3. The "Minusvalenze" Strategy (Tax Loss Harvesting)